CodaKid families, parents, and instructors have been asking us for the best STEM toys, games, and/or engineering tools that teach kids how to code!

 The kit includes 8 sketches for beginners, including a Mouse Control, how to build a basic Etch-a-Sketch, and more.

-While this kit may take some time getting used to, overall, the LittBits Electronics Arduino Coding Kit is a fun way for kids to learn more about coding and the world of makerspace tools.
+While this kit may take some time to get used to, overall, the LittBits Electronics Arduino Coding Kit is a fun way for kids to learn more about coding and the world of makerspace tools.

 Cost: $50 – $200, depending on where you buy it from